-Because it may be a FAQ, this post includes the important bits from a dialog with a reader who was having trouble running the web examples in the preview chapter of the book.
-In short, on some machines you may need to change the hardcoded port number used in this script to something other than "80", and list it in the URL explicitly (and read ahead in the book itself to the full coverage of this subject later in the book).
+[Aug-22-13] Because it is now officially an FAQ, this post includes the important bits from a dialog with a reader who was having trouble running the web examples in the preview chapter of the book.
+In short, on some machines you may need to change the hardcoded port number used in this script to something other than "80," and list it in the URL explicitly (and read ahead in the book itself to the full coverage of this subject in later sections).

 > Subject: RE: Programming Python 4th Ed > Date: Thu, 22 Aug 2013 11:39:13 +0100 > > Hi Mark > Thanks for your prompt reply.
 I followed your advice to read further. > When I run Example 1-32 Pg56 webserver.py I get the following output:- > > Python 3.3.0 (v3.3.0:bd8afb90ebf2, Sep 29 2012, 10:55:48) [MSC v.1600 32 bit (Intel)] on win32 > Type "copyright", "credits" or "license()" for more information. > >>> ================================ RESTART================================ > >>> > Traceback (most recent call last): > File "C:\Users\...\Documents\AAAPROJECTS\COMPUTERSCIENCE\PYTHON\PROGPY33\C01\webserver.py", line 15, in > srvrobj = HTTPServer(srvraddr, CGIHTTPRequestHandler) > File "C:\Python33\lib\socketserver.py", line 430, in __init__ > self.server_bind() > File "C:\Python33\lib\http\server.py", line 135, in server_bind > socketserver.TCPServer.server_bind(self) > File "C:\Python33\lib\socketserver.py", line 441, in server_bind > self.socket.bind(self.server_address) > OSError: [WinError 10013] An attempt was made to access a socket in a way forbidden by its access permissions > >>> > > Could you please help me with "socket access permissions" as I am new to web > programming.
 This is the reason I purchased your book to extend my Python > Programming into web applications. > > I am running on my own Dell desktop as administrator using Windows 7 > Internet Explorer 10. > The webserver script works fine for me on Python 3.3 and Windows7.
 Running the server in a Command Prompt window: c:\PP4E\Examples\PP4E\Preview> py -3.3 webserver.py 127.0.0.1 - - [22/Aug/2013 09:04:08] code 404, message File not found 127.0.0.1 - - [22/Aug/2013 09:04:08] "GET /favicon.ico HTTP/1.1" 404 - 127.0.0.1 - - [22/Aug/2013 09:04:17] "POST /cgi-bin/cgi101.py HTTP/1.1" 200 - 127.0.0.1 - - [22/Aug/2013 09:04:17] command: C:\Python33\python.exe -u c:\PP4E\Examples\PP4E\Preview\cgi-bin\cgi101.py "" 127.0.0.1 - - [22/Aug/2013 09:04:17] CGI script exited OK And responding to this URL typed in a web browser window: http://localhost/cgi101.html Probably, you cannot run a server on port #80 (the script's default) on your machine, because it is locked down by something else (e.g., virus software?).
 Try changing the port# in the webserver script, and then name the port# in the URL explicitly: port = 8080 # default http://localhost/, else use http://localhost:xxxx/ c:\PP4E\Examples\PP4E\Preview> py -3.3 webserver.py http://localhost:8080/cgi101.html Or, pass the port# in on the command line to the expanded version of this script that appears later in the book, and run the examples in that later section's directory: c:\PP4E\Examples\PP4E\Internet\Web> py -3.3 webserver.py .
 8080 webdir ".", port 8080 ...server log... http://localhost:8080/languages.html This is all explained in detail later in the book in the server-side scripting chapter.
 It's also mentioned in the preview chapter you're reading; quoting from page 57: """ One pragmatic note here: you may need administrator privileges in order to run a server on the script’s default port 80 on some platforms: either find out how to run this way or try running on a different port.
 To run this server on a different port, change the port number in the script and name it explicitly in the URL (e.g., http://localhost:8888/).
 We’ll learn more about this convention later in this book. """ If changing port #s doesn't suffice, I'm afraid there's nothing more I can offer; server setup is widely variable, and may require some supplemental exploration.
 Best wishes, --Mark Lutz (http://learning-python.com, http://rmi.net/~lutz)